 The Patrol Division is supervised by the Deputy Chief and is responsible for prompt, competent response in all emergency situations as well as effective first response and follow-up investigation of all criminal and traffic violations.

-A total of 13 uniformed Corporals and Officers are assigned to the division.
+A total of 12 uniformed Officers are assigned to the division.
 Four teams, each led by a Sergeant, work 12 hour shifts and rotate every two months to provide 24-hour coverage.
 In addition, patrol division officers have further assignments such as the Community School Resource Officer Program, Mt.
 Bike Patrol Unit and Canine Handler.

 School Resource Officers: The School Resource Officer is a community-oriented policing program which treats the local High School as a distinct neighborhood with a police officer assigned to the school "beat."
 It is a cooperative effort on the part of the police department and the school district to make the police officer more available and responsive to the "community" of the school population.
 The officer is also there to help prevent problems, which detract from the schools primary goal of educating youth.